groboclown/petronia/docs/architecture.md

 However, we can recognize that Petronia has a wire-transmission form for its events, and there is no part of Petronia that requires the transmission of events while knowing the event contents.
 Additionally, an extension must declare which events it is interested in receiving, which means that it declares to have access to that event.
 On top of that, events (and thus the event class) are only declared by the API extensions.

 This means that event objects only need to be generated and interpreted within the security context that directly uses them.
 The parts of the system that shuffle events between senders and receivers only need to store the wire (marshalled) version.

-### Super Secure Petronia

-With the extension execution in a separate process, this enables Petronia to be able to run in a highly secure environment.

-The main process would need enough permission to be able to start processes that have all the permissions they need, but it would only be in charge of:

-* Finding platform-specific information about the install, to know where to look for configuration files and extensions.
-* Loading the most basic parts of the configuration, enough to know the basic deployment landscape.
-* Launch sub-processes by permission grouping.
-Platform UI manipulation would be in one process, execution child process would be in another, and so on.

-This web of processes would listen on a local network port (could even be SSL with a once-per-load time self-signed certificate) for events.
-The locally running event bus would translate "added listener" to include the listener's port number before sending it to all other processes.

-This setup is a long term goal, but should be kept in mind when writing extensions and the core system.

-To work around this

 ## System Parts